sdpunit/OrthoVis/README.md

 #### Overview

 We have completed the development of the network-based calibration model, which accurately performs bead detection, manual verification, and layer-by-layer alignment.
-However, the 3D reconstruction and GUI integration have not yet been implemented.
+***However, the 3D reconstruction has not been integrated into the Calibration GUI page in OrthoVis yet.***
 All current progress and working functions are contained within the Draft.py interface under the class file, which serves as the current prototype of the calibration module.
 The following content only describes the work we have completed.